By Steve Pruitt

 After attending church from my infancy, when I was 16 years old God saved me one Sunday morning in a small Methodist church in a rural community located on Sand Mountain in Alabama, USA.
 But before I get into the story of how God saved me I’d like for you to read a passage of scripture that is among my favorites in the Bible.
 Please read it kind of slow because I’d really like for you grasp what the apostle Paul has written here by inspiration of the Holy Spirit.
-As I share how God saved me you will hear some of these passages because they speak not only about the way God saved me but how God saves everyone who comes to Christ in repentance for the forgiveness of sins and professes him as Savior and Lord.
+As I share how God saved me you will hear some of these passages again.
+They speak not only of the way God saved me but how God gives new birth and saves everyone who comes to Christ in repentance for the forgiveness of sins and professes him as Savior and Lord.